A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 Kaito

 Kaito is an InfoFi platform that uses AI to turn unstructured crypto data (social, on-chain, news) into signals and workflows.
-Its stack includes: Kaito Pro (search/monitoring over thousands of sources), Yaps (AI-scored “attention points” and creator leaderboards), Kaito Connect/Yapper Launchpad (community voting to surface projects), and the new Capital Launchpad (token sales with allocations based on social/on-chain reputation rather than FCFS).
+Its stack includes Kaito Pro, a tool for searching and monitoring over thousands of sources, and Kaito Yaps, an AI-scored “attention points” and creator leaderboards.
+Kaito Connect/Yapper Launchpad (community voting to surface projects), and the new Capital Launchpad (token sales with allocations based on social/on-chain reputation rather than FCFS).

-Kaito’s model tries to reward quality, relevance, and persistence and to channel that into capital formation.
-If this linkage holds, projects can target aligned contributors with high precision.
-Also, if its AI scoring learns to better resist gaming, Kaito could become the default distribution rail for many Web3 projects.
+Kaito’s model aims to reward quality, relevance, and persistence and to channel that into capital formation.
+The approach is designed to help projects target aligned contributors with high precision.
+As its AI scoring algorithm improves anti-sybil protections, Kaito could become the default distribution rail for many Web3 projects.
+Let’s take a look at recent Kaito stats.

 Galxe

 Galxe has become a key player in Web3 growth infrastructure, moving beyond its origins in questing.
-Starboard on Galxe serves as a central hub for campaign tracking and community insights, allowing projects to set customized growth objectives on and off-chain within a single dashboard.
+Starboard on Galxe serves as a central hub for campaign tracking and community insights, allowing projects to create customized on-chain and off-chain tasks within a single dashboard.
 This helps teams pinpoint the sources of traction and reward high-impact contributors.

 Since its launch, Starboard has indexed over 150K posts that generated more than 230M total views.
 This positions Galxe as one of the most established InfoFi platforms in Web3, offering users opportunities to earn rewards through both on-chain activity and quality content creation.